Evacuation instructions SOL

 As soon as everyone is safe you must alert the rescue services by ringing SOS, telephone number 112.
 Provide information about what has happened as fast as possible.

-Once you have evacuated the building you must proceed to the assembly point – which for all buildings is outside the main entrance, University Library Park (UB Parken).
+Once you have evacuated the building you must proceed to the assembly point – which for all buildings is outside the main entrance, at Helgonabacken (UB-parken).
 There you will be notified when it is safe to re-enter the building.

 If you are teaching